 Triple Frontier (2019): 63 million views

 IndieWire reports the high-budget film, which counts stars like Ben Affleck and Oscar Isaac among its cast and cost $115 million to make, earned 63 million views, according to a statement from Netflix’s chief content officer Ted Sarandos.
+The film ranked as Netflix’s seventh most popular original movie in July 2020.

 The Perfect Date (2019): 48 million views